You’ll notice I never use the word “joke” in describing what I do.

 Any of the humor in your ceremony will be about a funny memory in your own story from your first impressions of each other, your first date, or your proposal, and it will be something that you told me about.
 I don’t tell jokes.
 What I do is find those lighthearted and contrasting occasions in your love story that make us laugh.
 And those are the moments captured in all those photos.

-Besides being a trained ceremony professional, I am an ordained non-denominational minister which allows me to legally officiate marriages in the state of North Carolina.
+Besides being a trained ceremony professional, I am an ordained non-denominational minister.
+My ordination allows me to legally wed couples in NC and in many other states as well.
 However, I come with no religious agenda.
 I honor and respect all philosophies, beliefs and traditions - secular, spiritual, Jewish, Christian, Hindu, Muslim, agnostic, interfaith, atheist, wicken, earthy, artistic, cultural, or totally avant-garde.
 I also welcome the LGBTQ community.

 This has never happened, but fortunately I have a deep bench of several licensed and experienced colleagues who I know would knock your ceremony out of the park as well as I would.
 Your ceremony will already be completely written by me, of course, and I would call on one of my colleagues to seamlessly step in and read and perform what you and I have created together.